 How Will Tax Deferral be Calculated?

-Another consideration when determining whether to set up one exchange or two is the math to calculate tax deferral.
-If two relinquished properties are combined in one exchange and you are unable to purchase enough replacement properties to fully defer the total combined gain on the two sale properties, it may be more difficult to determine the allocation between taxable gain that is deferred and taxable gain that is recognized because of the trade down in value.
-For example, if relinquished property #1 sells for $450,000 and relinquished property #2 sells for $300,000, and you are only able to buy a replacement property worth $300,000, can you treat property #2 as having complete deferral and property #1 as having a failed exchange?
-Some tax advisors believe you can separate the two sale properties and complete the tax return accordingly, but when the documentation shows both properties under the same exchange agreement and the proceeds are combined into one exchange account, this position may be somewhat aggressive, as the rulings and case law provide little guidance.
+Yet another consideration when determining whether to set up one exchange or several is the math to calculate tax deferral.
+If two relinquished properties are combined in one exchange and a taxpayer is unable to purchase enough replacement property(ies) to fully defer the total combined gain on the two relinquished properties, it may be more difficult to determine the allocation between taxable gain that is deferred and taxable gain that is recognized, because of the trade down in value.
+For example, if relinquished property #1 sells for $450,000 and relinquished property #2 sells for $300,000, and the taxpayer is only able to buy a replacement property worth $300,000, can they treat property #2 as having complete deferral and property #1 as being a failed exchange?
+Some tax advisors believe a taxpayer may separate the two sale properties and complete their tax return accordingly; however, when the documentation shows both properties under one exchange agreement and the proceeds are combined into one exchange account, this position may be somewhat aggressive, as the relevant rulings and case law provide little guidance.
 A more conservative approach may be to open separate exchanges for each relinquished property and to hold the exchange proceeds in separate bank accounts.

 - Are they being sold to the same buyer?

-- Is there one purchase and sale agreement or two?
+- Is there one purchase and sale agreement, or two?

 - Are they closing on the same date?

 - Are there separate closing statements and escrow instructions?